vladinator1000/blog/content/blog/shader-editor-part-1.md

 }
 ```

 Structs are also an option.
-We can't have a huge list of uniforms anyway, because WebGPU gives us a limited number of bindings.
+We can't have a lot of uniform variables anyway, because WebGPU gives us a limited number of bindings.

 ```wgsl
 /*